 Once your FAFSA application is processed, you will receive a Student Aid Report (SAR) in approximately 3-5 days (if you provide an e-mail address).

-If your SAR is marked for verification by the Department of Education, you will be asked to submit additional documents to the MACU Student Financial Services Office.
-You will receive information from the Student Financial Services Office detailing the additional required documents.
+If your SAR is marked for verification by the Department of Education, you will be asked to submit additional documents to the Student Financial Aid Office.
+You will receive information from the Student Financial Aid Office detailing the additional required documents.

 Once verification is completed, an Award Letter detailing your financial assistance will be sent to you.
 Follow the instructions to accept, reduce or decline any awards, and complete any required loan documents online.